n8kowald/powerpi/README.md

 # powerpi
-Raspberry Pi Prepaid Electricity monitor takes a photo of the amount of money you have left and emails it to you at a predefined time via a cronjob.
+This Raspberry Pi prepaid electricity monitor takes a photo of the amount of money you have left and emails it to you at a predefined time via a cronjob.

 # Install
 Clone to the ~/powerpi directory on your Raspberry Pi